 - Trader Joe’s Gluten-Free Stuffing Mix

-I’ve learned that gluten-free bread is as polarizing as politics.
-Everyone has their favorite bread brand, and this is why I encourage you to use the gluten-free bread brand you love most.
+Gluten-free bread is as divisive as politics, and I recognize that everyone has their favorite brand.
+That’s why, for this recipe, I encourage you to use the gluten-free sandwich bread you love most for the best results.

 In the morning, lightly toast the bread in a 300º F oven for 15-25 minutes.
 Watch the bread carefully.
-You want it to be slightly browned (toasted) but not burned.
+You want to see slightly toasted and lightly browned bread, not burned.
+Cut the bread into bite-sized cubes and set aside using a sharp knife.

 Assemble the Stuffing

-Also, do not pour the broth over the bread in one spot as it will make that one spot soggy.
-Try to evenly pour the broth over all the ingredients while gently mixing simultaneously.
+Also, do not pour the broth over the bread in one spot, as it will make that one spot soggy.
+Evenly pour the broth over all the ingredients while folding simultaneously.

-Add the tossed mixture to a lightly greased 9×13″ standard casserole dish and gently press down on the mixture.
+Add the mixture to a lightly greased 9×13″ standard casserole dish and gently press down on the mixture to form an even layer.

-Cover the dish with foil and bake the stuffing for 35 minutes.
-After 35 minutes, remove the foil cover and bake for 10-20 more minutes until the top browns and is slightly crispy.
+Cover the dish with foil and bake it for 35 minutes at 350º.
+After 35 minutes, remove the foil cover and bake for an additional 10-20 minutes until the top browns and crisps.

 Serve and Enjoy

 I enjoy smothering my stuffing with plenty of gravy.
-The best gravy will come from the turkey drippings, but you can also use any gluten-free gravy mix you like.
-It’s delicious.
+The best gravy will come from the turkey drippings, but you could also use any gluten-free gravy mix you like.

-I hope you enjoy this savory gluten-free stuffing recipe as much as I do.
-You’ll enjoy the taste of a traditional Stove Top stuffing Thanksgiving, but even better and without the gluten, of course.
-Enjoy!
+I hope you enjoy this easy gluten-free stuffing recipe as much as I do.
+You’ll find it’s reminiscent of traditional Stove Top stuffing but better, and, of course, it’s gluten-free!

 - Pull Apart Gluten-Free Dinner Rolls (such a great addition to any Thanksgiving meal)